aahamlin/aahamlin.github.io/_posts/2020-05-06-elm-page-navigation.md

 First, what is the difference between and usage of all the different types?
 Example code usually names the main type Model.
 But the Model can be a union type or a record.
 And then there are the TitleCase type definitions, and type annotations with camelCase type variables.
 There is an elm-guide page about [type annotations](https://github.com/elm-guides/elm-for-js/blob/master/How%20to%20Read%20a%20Type%20Annotation.md), that covers things in more details.
 The initial [commit](https://github.com/aahamlin/elm-pages-sample/commit/7b7be86711d1ee30e64ae7735fe05dde72607ba4) sets up 3 pages: Home, Login, Settings and allows you to navigate between them.

-To break my mind laziness and force understanding of the Model and Msg types.
+To break my mind's laziness and force an understanding of the Model and Msg types.
 I defined them as AppModel and AppMsg.

 ```
 type AppModel